Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Taking your dog to the vet should help ruling out other skin conditions known to mimic blackheads in their appearance or your vet may actually confirm that you are dealing with the real deal, an actual cases of canine blackheads.
+Taking your dog to the vet should help rule out other skin conditions known to mimic blackheads in their appearance or your vet may actually confirm that you are dealing with the real deal, an actual case of canine blackheads.

-The process usually starts by your veterinarian taking a careful assessment through a physical exam, followed then by a close inspection of the affected area.
+The process usually starts with your veterinarian doing a careful assessment through a physical exam, followed then by a close inspection of the affected area.
 Your vet may ask questions about your dog's diet, whether he is itching and scratching along with other pertinent questions about his health.

 Treatment for Blackheads in Dogs

 By now, you may have guessed that if you ever are uncertain about what is going on with your pup, you need to consult your vet.
 They are the trained experts and are far more equipped to spot any peculiarities than Dr. Google!

 Because so many skin-related conditions can appear similar to the untrained eye, it’s important to make sure your pup is getting the right treatment at the right time to avoid unnecessary extra trips.